Discover beaches close to Montreal

 For more information, call 450-473-1000 or go to plagepointecalumet.com

 If you don’t have a car, the beach at Parc Jean-Drapeau is an excellent choice as it is accessible by metro (on the yellow line).
 You’ll find soft white sand, shallow water, a play structure for children and volleyball courts.
 You can also rent sailboats, canoes, kayaks and pedal boats.
 There is a restaurant on site as well as shaded picnic tables, changing rooms and lockers.
+Admission is free for kids under the age of 13 on Wednesdays, with other special rates available as well.

 Parc Jean-Drapeau also offers wakeboarding with a teletraction system, where participants are towed back and forth on a cable system on a set circuit.
 This activity is great for beginners and experts alike; athletes will be able to test out the new ramps and obstacles if they wish to make the experience more exhilarating.